LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 python3 ConverterExpressionTreeEditor.py Example.json
 ```
 Example.json and Example2.json are two files downloaded from the ExpressionTutor.
+It's possible to call the script: without parameter (creation of a blank tree) or with a parameter (a .json file from
+Expression Tutor or a .tree file which recovers the state of an old execution of the script).

 ## Printed example:
 The main idea of the script is to create a visualisation of a tree diagram that is accessible also for people with